 Miraculously, both eggs fertilized normally and continued to grow.
 On day 3, we transferred both embryos and 2 weeks later we got the positive pregnancy test we had been waiting on for 2 ½ years.
 And here he is.
 So perfect.
 So incredible.
 Our miracle child.
 And we owe it all to Shady Grove Fertility, Dr. Roth, Alyssa our RN, and the rest of the staff at Harrisburg and Rockville.
 Thank you all so incredibly much!

 If I could give any advice to those struggling with infertility it would be to remain optimistic and never, ever, EVER give up.
-It is okay to feel sorry for yourself on one of those days that just seems too incredibly difficult to bare, but the next day pick yourself back up and pull it together.
+It is okay to feel sorry for yourself on one of those days that just seems too incredibly difficult to bear, but the next day pick yourself back up and pull it together.
 The emotional journey is half the battle.
 Have a strong support system and do not be afraid to ask questions and look for support from your SGF staff.
 Miracles happen every day, and we are proof of it! <3